-It may be, that I will go to see with my own eyes the things of which you have spoken.
-And when I return--?"
-"I shall know of your going and coming.
-I will wait for you here again."
-They regarded one another steadfastly, questioningly, and then he turned from her towards the Wind-Vane office.
-CHAPTER XIX OSTROG'S POINT OF VIEW Graham found Ostrog waiting to give a formal account of his day's stewardship.
+He waited, but she said no more.
+They regarded one another steadfastly, questioningly, and then he turned from her towards the Wind Vane office.

+CHAPTER XIX.
+OSTROG'S POINT OF VIEW

+Graham found Ostrog waiting to give a formal account of his day's stewardship.
 On previous occasions he had passed over this ceremony as speedily as possible, in order to resume his aerial experiences, but now he began to ask quick short questions.
 He was very anxious to take up his empire forthwith.
 Ostrog brought flattering reports of the development of affairs abroad.
 In Paris and Berlin, Graham perceived that he was saying, there had been trouble, not organised resistance indeed, but insubordinate proceedings.
-"After all these years," said Ostrog, when Graham pressed enquiries; "the Commune has lifted its head again.
+"After all these years," said Ostrog, when Graham pressed enquiries, "the Commune has lifted its head again.
 That is the real nature of the struggle, to be explicit."
 But order had been restored in these cities.
 Graham, the more deliberately judicial for the stirring emotions he felt, asked if there had been any fighting.
 "A little," said Ostrog.
 "In one quarter only.
 But the Senegalese division of our African agricultural police--the Consolidated African Companies have a very well drilled police--was ready, and so were the aeroplanes.
 We expected a little trouble in the continental cities, and in America.
 But things are very quiet in America.
-They are satisfied with the overthrow of the Council.
-For the time."
+They are satisfied with the overthrow of the Council For the time."

 "Why should you expect trouble?" asked Graham abruptly.

 "There is a lot of discontent--social discontent."

-"The Labour Department?"
+"The Labour Company?"

 "You are learning," said Ostrog with a touch of surprise.
 "Yes.
-It is chiefly the discontent with the Labour Department.
+It is chiefly the discontent with the Labour Company.
 It was that discontent supplied the motive force of this overthrow--that and your awakening."
-"Yes?"

 Ostrog smiled.
 He became explicit.
 "We had to stir up their discontent, we had to revive the old ideals of universal happiness--all men equal--all men happy--no luxury that everyone may not share--ideas that have slumbered for two hundred years.
 You know that?
 We had to revive these ideals, impossible as they are--in order to overthrow the Council.
+And now--"

+"Well?"

-And now--" "Well?"
-"Our revolution is accomplished, and the Council is overthrown, and people whom we have stirred up--remain surging.
-There was scarcely enough fighting....
+"Our revolution is accomplished, and the Council is overthrown, and people whom we have stirred up remain surging.
+There was scarcely enough fighting...
 We made promises, of course.
 It is extraordinary how violently and rapidly this vague out-of-date humanitarianism has revived and spread.
 We who sowed the seed even, have been astonished.
 In Paris, as I say--we have had to call in a little external help."

 "And here?"

 "There is trouble.
 Multitudes will not go back to work.
 There is a general strike.
-Half the factories are empty and the people are swarming in the ways.
+Half the factories are empty and the people are swarming in the Ways.
 They are talking of a Commune.
 Men in silk and satin have been insulted in the streets.
 The blue canvas is expecting all sorts of things from you....
 Of course there is no need for you to trouble.
 We are setting the Babble Machines to work with counter suggestions in the cause of law and order.
 We must keep the grip tight; that is all."

 Graham thought.
 He perceived a way of asserting himself.
 But he spoke with restraint.